duartecaldascardoso/FolderOrganizer/docs/roadmap.md

 If we want to organize the contents using the AI agent we must:
 - use the sub-command `-ai` that will use the AI agent to organize the files
 - have an API key defined in the environment variable `AI_API_KEY`

+The AI agent will be implemented as a graph, with nodes for handling with different types of prompts and directory structures.

+This can be based on:
+- complexity
+- number of files
+- file types
+- file sizes